 You’ll only get prompted to save the changes when you made changes to the attachments in a specific way.

-Note: Outlook 2007 can also be configured to behave like Outlook 2010 via a Registry change.
+Note: Outlook 2007 can also be configured to behave like Outlook 2010 and later via a Registry change.

 Placing a message in Edit Mode

 Placing a message in Edit Mode requires you to open it in its own windows first via a double click.
 After that, you can find the “Edit Message” option in the following location;

 Tab: Message-> group: Actions-> button: Other Actions-> Edit Message

 - Outlook 2010, Outlook 2013 and Outlook 2016

 Tab: Message-> group: Move-> button: Actions-> Edit Message